hybridsjs/hybrids/docs/component-model/templates.md

 ### Keys

-By default, array `index` identifies expressions for re-render.
-However, you can use the `key` method provided by the result of the `html` call for efficient re-order (it sets a key and returns update function).
-When the list changes and a key is found, the existing template is updated rather than a new one is created.
+By default, the array `index` identifies expressions for re-render.
+However, you can use the `key` method provided by the result of the `html` call for efficient re-ordering (it sets a key and returns the update function).
+When the list changes and a key is found, the existing template is updated rather than a new one being created.

 ```javascript
 html`